soar-telescope/goodman_pipeline/README.md

 # Documentation Status Estimate
 In **Bold** are the classes and in _italics_ are their respective methods.
-The values presented here are based only on my personal perception and satisfaction about the status of progress
+The values presented here are based only on my personal perception and satisfaction about the status of progress The class percentage doesn't take in account the completeness of

 ## redspec.py
 - **MainApp** 100%